ipfs-shipyard/npm-on-ipfs/README.md

 - `--port` Listen on the specified port
 - `--host` Listen on the specified port

+## Important

+If you are on Mac OS X, make sure to increase the limit of files open (with `ulimit -Sn 4096`), otherwise the ipfs daemon will be sad and throw 502 replies.

 # Acknowledgements

 This module takes a lot of inspiration from [reginabox](https://www.npmjs.com/package/reginabox).
 Big thank you to everyone that contributed with code or to the [discussion](https://github.com/ipfs/notes/issues/2) to make this happen.